Generation

 Python

-as the URL to our service.
+as URL to our service.
 When testing your service, replace it with the URL to the endpoint you want to test.

 You can find the used API specification here.